Truro City F.C.: Redevelopment plans

+Leaving Treyew Road

-In 2014, the club sold Treyew Road for redevelopment, with the intention of using the money as their share of the development costs for the planned new stadium.
+In 2014, the club sold Treyew Road.
 The club received three extensions allowing them to stay at the ground following its sale, but in the summer of 2018, the development company announced its plans to begin work on the project immediately, forcing Truro City to find a temporary location.
 Eventually, the club came to an agreement with divisional rivals Torquay United to undertake a groundshare of their Plainmoor stadium, a ground that was 2 hours away from Truro.
-This agreement created the quirk of having more than 2,700 away fans than home ones in attendance when Truro hosted Torquay that season.
+This agreement created the quirk of away fans outnumbering home fans by more than 50 to 1 when Truro hosted Torquay that season.

 In October 2018 it was revealed that the deal with Helical Retail, who were going to redevelop the Treyew Road site into a supermarket, was off.
-In January 2019, Truro returned to Treyew Road, but insisted that their return to the ground did not affect their plans to share the proposed Stadium for Cornwall with rugby union club Cornish Pirates in future.
+In January 2019, Truro temporarily returned to Treyew Road. with rugby union club Cornish Pirates in future.
 The Pirates bought Truro in March 2019.

-In January 2021 it was announced that the club will finally leave their Treyew Road ground and groundshare with Plymouth Parkway F.C. at Bolitho Park, Plymouth, until 2022 when the Stadium for Cornwall is scheduled to be finished.
+In January 2021 it was announced that the club would finally leave their Treyew Road ground, which was not-long after redeveloped into a supermarket, and groundshare with Plymouth Parkway F.C. at Bolitho Park, Plymouth, until 2022 when the planned Stadium for Cornwall was scheduled to be finished.

-Truro City published a Club Statement on their website stating they will be playing a second season at Plymouth Parkway due to Stadium for Cornwall not yet being built.
+In March 2023, following the scrapping of the Stadium for Cornwall, Truro City confirmed the extension of their ground share deal at Plymouth Parkway for the 2023–24 season.
+In February 2024, that deal was cut short, with regular postponements at Bolitho Park leading Truro to arrange a ground-share until the end of the season with Taunton Town, at their Wordsworth Drive stadium.
+On 22 March 2024, due to pitch issues at Wordsworth Drive, Truro announced the club would play the remainder of the 2023–24 season at Gloucester City's Meadow Park.

+Returning to Truro

+The start of the 2024/25 season saw the club finally return home to Truro, following several seasons ground-sharing predominately outside of Cornwall, by moving into a new purpose built facility 'Truro City Stadium' (TCS).
+The new stadium forms part of a wider development within the Truro Sports Hub comprising the TCS and training facilities including an all-weather pitch for the use of the club, other local sports clubs and wider community.

+Truro City played their first game at the 'Truro City Stadium' against Dorking Wanderers in a season opener on 10 August 2024 - the club's first game in Cornwall since October 2020.
+The game ended with Truro City losing 2–1 in a game notable for the visitors playing with their shirts inside-out to overcome a clash of shirts.